open-vela/apps_graphics_lvgl/docs/widgets/tabview.rst

 Keys
 ****

-Keys have effect only on the tab buttons.
+Keys have effect only on the tab buttons (Button matrix).
 Add manually to a group if required.

 Learn more about :ref:`indev_keys`.